When and how to update an online news item

 If you are able to access the text being written by the TV, radio or print correspondent assigned to the story, you may be able to publish their report as a related story.
 You will also want to follow any tweets they are sending.
 You should have a desktop social media aggregation tool running in order to keep a track of breaking news on the main social media networks used by your audience.

 Your reporters and correspondents may already blog for your news organisation and some of these will be worth linking to for background information as the story develops.

 Often, when a journalist is not able to access the CMS, a microblog can be used to upload a story, complete with images and video, from a smartphone or laptop.

 Ask the audience whether they have any information or witnessed anything.
 Invite them to add their comments and submit their pictures.
 Consider adding the best to the developing story.

 If the story is on a recurring topic you may have a special section already created for that subject.
 For example, if your region is prone to flooding, you may have a special section on flooding.
 If the breaking news is about flooding, you should link to this special section where the reader will find more information.

 Most top stories benefit from having a number of related stories.
 These can include many of the elements discussed above.
 However, they may also involve various interesting angles not covered in the main story.
 These offer the reader a collection of items that will enhance their understanding of the topic about which you are writing.
 The aim is to offer the audience the most comprehensive and interesting collection of elements you can.

-Another option for speeding up your news production process and creating asset-rich articles is to use tools such as Storify and Storyful.
-Both enable you to select assets such as images, video, audio, and links and add them to your story.
+Another option for speeding up your news production process and creating asset-rich articles is to use online content creation tools to add images, video, audio, and links to your story.
 Each element can be detached from your piece and shared on the social networks.
 This helps spread your information more widely while also encouraging others to visit your site.